Japan TEFL Internship

 Fukuoka

-Only 200km from Busan in South Korea, and the recipient of more than its fair share of warm weather and sunshine, Fukuoka is very popular with South Korean and Japanese holidaymakers alike.
-Known as the oldest city in Japan, it’s also one of the most welcoming, and you’ll find yourself surrounded by smiling faces wherever you go!
+Only 200km from Busan in South Korea and blessed with plenty of warm weather and sunshine, Fukuoka is popular with both South Korean and Japanese holidaymakers.
+Known as one of Japan’s oldest cities, it’s also one of the most welcoming, and you’ll find yourself surrounded by friendly faces wherever you go.

 Hiroshima